HildoBijl/stepwise/frontend/src/ui/eduTools/exercises/feedback/README.md

 - `input`: the given input for the parameter.
 - `solution`: the solution connected to the parameter.
 - `solutionObject`: the full solution objected given by the `getSolution` function, in case other calculated parameters are needed.
-- `correct`: the result of `performComparison(exerciseData, 'param')` that determines whether the field is graded as correct.
+- `correct`: the result of `compare('param', data)` that determines whether the field is graded as correct.
 - `exerciseData`: all exercise data, in case it's needed.
 (Usually it's not.)

 Based on this, the check either returns something falsy, in which case it's ignored, or it returns a message, in which case that message is used as feedback.
 In this way it's easy to check for common errors.